GHaxZ/snow/README.md

 You are presented with multiple ways to install snow:

 - **Shell script**
-  - Useable on Linux and macOS
+  - Usable on Linux and macOS
   - No extra software required
   - No automatic updates
 - **Powershell script**